biofects/sponsors/README.md

 ## 🏆 Gold Tier – $25/month or $350 one-time
 💬 Name/logo featured on all project READMEs
 🎟️ Invite to private community Slack
-🧑‍💼 Option for 1:1 consulting (with one-time)
+🧑‍💼 Option for 1:1 consulting (with one-time max 2 hours)

 - `Your Name Here` – Become the first Gold Sponsor!